sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 Metadata can be added to a module, with the macros:

   - MODULE_DESCRITION: short description of the module.
   - MODULE_AUTHOR: declares the author.
+If there are several authors, this macro can be used several times.
   - MODULE_VERSION: sets de version of the module.

 It is possible to add custom iformation like: `MODULE_INFORMATION(<your_tag_name>, <your_tag_value>)`